JonasMoss/univariateML/CONTRIBUTING.md

 1. If you're adding new parameters or a new function, you'll also need to document them with [roxygen](https://github.com/klutometis/roxygen).
     Make sure to re-run `devtools::document()` on the code before submitting.

-    Currently, `univariateML` uses the development version of roxygen2, which you can get with `install_github("klutometis/roxygen")`.
-This will be available on CRAN in the near future.

 1. If fixing a bug or adding a new feature to a function, please add a [testthat](https://github.com/r-lib/testthat) unit test.